Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Conclusion

 Our observations and models both suggest that planet b is fundamentally different from planet c.
 Our models predict that if planet b hosts a hydrogen-rich atmosphere it should also exhibit strong Ly$\alpha$ absorption during transit, but this is definitively ruled out by our observations.
 Our models also predict a detectable metastable helium absorption signal from planet b, which is inconsistent with our observational upper limit.
 The predicted mass loss timescale for planet c is longer than the age of the system, but the corresponding mass loss timescale for planet b is significantly shorter.
 This implies that c could have retained a primordial H/He atmosphere, while b probably does not.
 If b is a rocky core, it would have to be unusually massive, but a water-rich composition with a high mean molecular weight atmosphere could explain both the radius and the Ly$\alpha$ non-detection.
 Fortunately, HD 63433 is a bright nearby star, and its planets are favorable targets for atmospheric characterization by HST and JWST.
 If planet b does host a hydrogen-dominated atmosphere, it may have detectable absorption from water and other molecules in its infrared transmission spectrum.
 If b hosts a high molecular weight atmosphere, detecting it in outflow may still be possible by looking at metal FUV lines \citep{garcia_2021}.

 \textit{Software:} \texttt{numpy \citep{van_der_walt_2011}, scipy \citep{virtanen_2020}, matplotlib \citep{hunter_2007}, stan\citep{stan2018}, stistools, SAS, HEAsoft}

 \acknowledgments This study was based on observations with the NASA/ESA Hubble Space Telescope, obtained from the data archive at the Space Telescope Science Institute.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
 Support for this work was provided by NASA through grant number GO-16319 from STScI.
 This study also utilized data obtained at the W. M. Keck Observatory, which is operated as a scientific partnership among the California Institute of Technology, the University of California and the National Aeronautics and Space Administration.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 L. dos Santos and D. Ehrenreich acknowledge that this project received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (project {\sc Four Aces} grant agreement No 724427), and it has been carried out in the frame of the National Centre for Competence in Research PlanetS supported by the Swiss National Science Foundation (SNSF).
-TGW acknowledge support from STFC consolidated grant number ST/R000824/1.
+TGW acknowledges support from STFC consolidated grant number ST/R000824/1.
+SH acknowledges CNES funding through the grant 837319.
+GWH acknowledges long-term support of the APT program from NASA, NSF, Tennessee State University, and the State of Tennessee through its Centers of Excellence Program.

 In the published paper, we will make publicly available the reconstructed stellar spectrum, the reduced observations in both Ly$\alpha$ and helium, and the 1D profiles from our hydrodynamic model.